 1 course in British literature

 1 course in a literature in English outside of Britain and the United States or in American ethnic minority literature

 1 course predominantly concerned with poetry

-2 courses predominantly concerned with 2 genres from the following list: fiction, drama or film, critical theory
+2 courses predominantly concerned with 2 genres from the following list: fiction, non fiction, drama or film, critical theory

 A single course can fulfill the requirement in more than one distribution category, but it may not satisfy more than one category.
 For example, a survey of Renaissance literature might count for pre-1700 (history), British literature (culture), and drama (genre), but would not count for both poetry and drama (two genre categories).